constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 in the [satellite section](/manual/concepts/satellite) of the framework concepts overview.
 The actions attached to these transitional states are implemented by overriding the virtual methods provided by the `Satellite` base class.

-For a new satellite, the following transitional state actions **have to be implemented**:
+For a new satellite, the following transitional state actions **should be implemented**:

 * `void NewSatellite::initializing()`
 * `void NewSatellite::launching()`